Christian Science: The New Birth

 Without any doubt the work is done within one's own consciousness.
 There it is that the "Lord [the right idea of being] shall reign forever."
 There it is that all enmity, and incidentally all enemies, are forever vanquished.
 There it is that enlightenment takes place.
 There is the place of redemption.
 Jesus said, "The kingdom of God is within you;" and in Revelation we read, "The gates of it shall not be shut at all by day: for there shall be no night there."

 This state of pure receptivity is aroused by Christ, Truth, through some idea revealed and made practical in Christian Science.
 When it begins we should be awake to its far-reaching redemptive and healing possibilities.
 The right idea of everything is the truth about everything.
 It is that which Isaiah describes as "Wonderful, Counselor, . . .
 The Prince of Peace."
 It is that, and the resulting dominion over evil, to which the psalmist refers in the words, "Lift up your heads, O ye gates; even lift them up, ye everlasting doors; and the King of glory shall come in.
 Who is this King of glory?
 The Lord of hosts, he is the King of glory."

-[From a pamphlet published by The Christian Science Publishing Society in 1913.]
+[Published in pamphlet form by The Christian Science Publishing Society, 1913.]